What to Bring and How to Pack it

 * Many people prefer the vinyl table cloths and fitted mattress protectors because they are the easiest to tuck in.

-Groundcover for the Overnight
+Groundcover for Overnight

 For TWO-WEEK sessions only: Each camper will need an additional piece of plastic or tarp to go on the ground, under her sleeping bag, during the overnight.
 The best type of plastic for the overnight is a heavy-duty plastic drop cloth or a tarp, cut to size.
 The plastic should be about 5 feet wide and 9 or 10 feet long.